telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 ---
-title: Autofit all Grid columns on the initial load.
+title: Autofit all Grid columns on initial load.
 description: Autofit all Grid columns on the initial load.
 type: troubleshooting
 page_title: Autofit all Grid columns on the initial load.